HOUDINI MURDERED 2?

 So, if you like us, when reading the Houdini biographies, felt the dressing room tale did not sound quite right this is the reason.

-Doctors now say, as most did then, except "experts" found by Bernard Ernst, that a burst appendex should not be caused by blows to the stomach.
-Houdini was a stand up guy who believe in mind over matter.
-Strong willed and full of self denial when it came to pain.
+Houdini was a stand up guy who believed in mind over matter.
+He was strong willed and full of self denial when it came to pain.
 On one occasion, when a doctor told him an injury needed him to take time off, Houdini did not listen.
 He sent the doctor for many years on the anniversary of the date the doctor told him to take time off.
-He would have been the type to would have ignored the pain, as i am sure he did on many other occasions, having worked with bruise and broken bones.
+He would have been the type to would have ignored the pain, as I am sure he did on many other occasions, having worked with bruises and broken bones.
 B y ignoring the warning signs in some ways it could be said he caused his own death.
 MORE OF OUR RESEARCH TO FOLLOW!

 Dorothy Dietrich & Dick Brookz